OnionBrowser/OnionBrowser/README.md

 - Integrated SSL certificate viewer by tapping on padlock icon, highlighting weak SSL certificate signature algorithms

-- Disables SSLv2 and SSLv3 by default, supports a configurable minimum TLS or SSL version to require (defaults to TLS 1.2)
+- Disables SSLv2 and SSLv3 by default, supports a configurable TLS or SSL version to require (defaults to TLS 1.2)

 - Blocks pages loaded from non-local networks (i.e., the internet) from trying to load sub-requests (e.g., images, iframes, ajax) from hosts that are on